MrZiP/hello-world/README.md

 # hello-world
-Testing the shitt out of GitHub
+Testing the shitt out of Git, on a hub!

 Hi, this is the one and only Mr ZiP writing!